How to Lock and Unlock the Meddicc Score with a HubSpot Workflow

 HubSpot workflow configured to call Meddicc Score API on Contract Sent

-Step 2: Add a Send a Webhook Action
+API Step 2: Add a Send a Webhook Action

 Inside the workflow, add the Send a webhook action.